PDSL-DPU-KV/rdma-based-rpc/readme.md

 # RDMA-Example

-A simple example for the RDMA beginner.
+A simple but complete example for the RDMA beginner.

 ## Prerequisite